sujitht-05/SMART-STUDENT-SKILL-ANALYSIS-AND-CAREER-LEARNING-PLANNER/README.md

 4. Configure the Database

-Create the required database and update the database configuration according to your implementation.
+Create the required database and update the database configuration in the project.

 Example: